kellerflint/Course-Resources/content/Querying and Analysis for HR Database Project - Assignment.md

 ***Use a multi-line comment to write explanations in the same .sql file as your queries.***

+WARNING: **DO NOT USE COMMAND THAT HAVE NOT BEEN COVERED IN CLASS!** Aggregation functions, GROUP BY and sub-querying could be helpful, but are far beyond the scope of this project.
+The point is to draw what conclusions you can using the tools we have so far.

 **Question 13**: In what months are most employees hired?
 Provide a single query to justify your answer.
 *You can use `MONTH(some_date_column)` to extract just the month from a date.*

 **Question 14**: Why is Steven King's manager ID null?
-Write a one or two sentence explanation.
+Is it a case of missing data or was it intentionally left blank?
+Write a one to three sentence explanation.
 Provide a single query to prove your answer.

 **Question 15**: Which cities seem to pay the highest salaries?
-Provide the query you wrote to explore this relationship.
+Provide the query you wrote to explore the relationship between location and salary.
 Write a few sentences explaining how you came to this conclusion based on your query results.
 *It might be useful to order by two columns!
 Think about which two would make the most sense.
 See [[Select and Filter Data - ORDER BY]] for a refresher on ordering by multiple columns.*

 **IMPORTANT**: Make sure you copy your **ENTIRE SCRIPT** into PHPMyAdmin and run it against the database before you submit.
 Confirm that everything works as expected. **If you submit a script that does not run it will receive a ZERO!** Start early so you have time to get help and make corrections if needed!